 Best deep dish pizza in Chicago

-Pequod’s has two locations (Morton Grove and Lincoln Park), making it easy to get your fix of its popular pan pizza.
-With a substantial crust and generous selection of toppings, you can’t go wrong with any combination of ingredients.
-The pan pizza has a “halo,” made from sprinkling cheese edge-to-edge and baking it until it’s crisp and brown.
-Our favorite part of this pie is the sauce—refreshingly bright and undoctored, it tastes like fresh tomatoes.
+The unofficial reigning champ among locals, Pequod’s has two locations (Morton Grove and Lincoln Park), making it easy to get your fix of its popular pan pizza.
+With a substantial crust and generous selection of toppings, you really can’t go wrong with any combination of ingredients.
+The pizza here is known for its caramelized "halo," created by sprinkling cheese edge to edge and baking it until it’s crisp and brown.
+But our favorite part of this pie is the sauce—refreshingly bright and undoctored, it tastes like fresh tomatoes.

-Art of Pizza has a stand-out pie, and whether you order an entire 12-inch pizza to go or stop in for a slice, you’re sure to get the authentic Chicago pizza experience.
-The cracker-like crust at Art of Pizza is typical of many of deep dish joints, but with the crisped golden crust you can only get from a well-seasoned pan, they do it best here.
+This Lakeview institution offers a stand-out pie, and whether you order an entire 12-inch pizza to go or stop in for a stacked slice, you’re bound to get the authentic Chicago experience.
+The Art of Pizza's cracker-like crust is typical of many deep dish joints, but with the crisped golden crust you can only get from a well-seasoned pan, they do it best here.

 Tucked in a cozy basement space in Lincoln Park, this pizzeria has only a handful of tables and a large tourist draw, so you may want to avoid the wait at peak hours.
 Instead of the traditional deep dish or pan, these pizzas are actually pot pies, built bottom-up in a ramekin and baked with the crust on top.
 Served tableside, the pie is flipped upside-down and the fillings slide into the resulting bread bowl crust.
 Overflowing with a sausage-laced bolognese sauce and lava-like cheese filling, this is pizza to the extreme.
 You can’t provide a better spectacle for out of town guests requesting a Chicago pizza.

-After closing nearly two years ago, this iconic pizza parlor reopened earlier this year, much to the delight of its longtime fans.
+After closing a few years back, this iconic pizza parlor reopened in 2017, much to the delight of its longtime fans.
 Burt’s still takes phone orders ahead of time (highly recommended), but it has done a gut rehab of the building, adding a bar with several draft taps.
 Fill your pie with a hodge-podge of ingredients including sausage, onions, mushrooms, banana peppers and fresh spinach.
-From the city, a relatively quick Metra ride will get you there in a jiffy, making Burt’s a must on any pizza lover’s deep-dish checklist.
+From the city, a relatively quick Metra ride will get you there in a jiffy, making Burt’s a must on any pizza lover’s deep dish checklist.

 This Chicago institution pizzeria/brewery serves up cornmeal crust, making it a tad less greasy, but the tangy tomato sauce makes up for what you'd be missing in the crust.
 We're fans of the margherita, but the spicy "Chi-talian Stallion," with Italian beef, roasted sweet peppers and giardiniera is a solid pick, too.
 Throw it back with one of the spot’s house-brewed beers.

 This by-the-slice spot melded with a deli makes for a great speedy stop when you just want a single slice.
 It's thinner than many of the pies on this list, but the two rotating daily specials are always a good pick and they're filling nonetheless.
-Seating is limited, but if you're just looking for a quick slice, this is a great place to go.
+Seating is limited, but if you're just looking for a quick slice, this is an excellent place to go.

-This North Side pizza spot is a great joint for locals to catch a game with the family—and also to grab a good tomato-y slice of 'za.
-It takes about 30 minutes to make, so order some bruschetta while you wait.
-This deep dish's flaky crust is rolled with a bit of the cheese inside for an extra bite of mozzarella after you've gotten through the bulk of the pie.
+Busy families flock to this North Side pizza joint for its no-frills, BYOB-friendly, TV-equipped atmosphere.
+Pies take about 30 minutes to prep and bake, but an order of Badger-style fried cheeseballs should hold you over.
+What's their secret?
+The flaky crust is rolled with a bit of the cheese inside for an extra bite of mozzarella after you've gotten through the bulk of the pie.